 Linda Burtch, Managing Director at Burtch Works | 30+ years’ experience in quantitative recruiting

 Want to see how these developing trends could affect your career or team?
 Watch our 2017 Predictions webinar on YouTube or at the end of this blog, where I go into more depth about the implications for career and business planning!

 With the whirlwind of change in the data science and analytics market over the past few years, one could be forgiven for feeling a bit like Dorothy and Toto being tossed around in a Big Data-hype tornado.
 Luckily, with self-driving cars around the corner, it looks like we’ll be able to skip using glittery, red heels for transportation, and just stick with more practical footwear.
 What else is in store?
 Let’s have a look in my crystal ball and see!

 1. Continuous learning will be front and center

-Now more than ever it will be crucial for analytics and data science professionals to keep their skills sharp and current.
+Now more than ever it will be crucial for analytics professionals and data scientists to keep their skills sharp and current.
 This means a commitment both from the individual to invest their personal time, but also from the organization to foster and support training (and retraining) as part of doing business.

 2. Companies will look to “train up” existing talent